ghaiklor/kittik/doc/api/Shape.md

 **Kind**: instance abstract method of <code>[Shape](#Shape)</code>
 **Throws**:

-- <code>Error</code> Throws error if method will not be overridden
+- <code>Error</code> Throws error if method is not overridden

 <a name="Shape+toObject"></a>

 ### shape.toObject() ⇒ <code>Object</code>
 Returns Object representation of the shape.
-This representation consists of all options fields.
+This representation consists of all options fields that you can pass in the constructor.

 **Kind**: instance method of <code>[Shape](#Shape)</code>
 <a name="Shape+toJSON"></a>